TheAcharya/MarkerData-Website/docs/faq.md

 If you have a particular use case and platform in mind, please start a [discussion](https://github.com/TheAcharya/MarkerData/discussions){target=“_blank”}.
 However, the addition of platforms will be subjected to the availability of CLI or API libraries.

-## Why is Marker Data free?
+## Is Marker Data free to use?

-There is nothing is free in the world.
+Yes.